christinecai/christinecai.github.io/index.md

 description: Homepage
 ---

-#### Looking for my next position as an Economist/Research Scientist/Data Scientist or similar roles!
+#### Looking for my next position as an Economist/Research Scientist/Data Scientist!

 <hr />